ouseful-course-containers/ou-tm112-notebooks/notebooks/.md/Bonus notebook - Sonification Demo.md

 Audio(makeAudio(df['y'], duration, rate), rate=rate, autoplay=False)
 ```

-## Generating Scatterplots With a Specified Correlation
+## Generating scatterplots with a specified correlation

 We can create a function that will generate scatterplots with a specified correlation.